fastlane-queue/fastlane/README.md

 $ fastlane api -vvv -c my.conf
 ```

 In order to ensure that the API is working as expected, open in your browser `http://localhost:10000/healthcheck` and `http://localhost:10000/status`.
-The first ensures that the API has access to mongo and redis.
+The first ensures that the API has access to [Mongo DB](https://www.mongodb.com/) and [redis](https://redis.io/).
 The second that the [docker](https://docs.docker.com/) farm as well as the queues are working properly.

 ### Running the Workers